codershubham/Algo-Trading/README.md

 * Goto src folder and execute main.py script.

-For any query please feel free to reach out on shubhamjain@gmail.com
+For any query or suggestions please feel free to reach out on shubhamjain@gmail.com